shiinamiyuki/mcgp/README.md

 ## Possible Improvements
 Here is a list of features that we wish we could implement:
 - Implement MCGP on CUDA
 - Use a low-discrepancy sequence for random number generation (Quasi-Monte Carlo).
-Reason: QMC enforces some constraint on usage to prevent correlation between samples and such integration will make our library not as intuitive as it is now.
+However, QMC enforces some constraint on usage to prevent correlation between samples and such integration will make our library not as intuitive as it is now.
 - By incorporating *A Simple and Robust Mutation Strategy for the Metropolis Light Transport Algorithm, Kelemen et al. 2002*, one can implement MCGP using Markov Chain Monte Carlo (MCMC).
 Though the effectiveness of this approach is unknown.

 ## Potential Problems in the Original Paper